 top of page

-Women supporting women & children in need
+Women supporting women and children in need

 Giving Together is a giving circle – a group of like-minded, committed women who pool funds and volunteer time to help low-income women and children in the Washington, DC area.
 Our members make all decisions on the allocation of funds by means of a thorough grantmaking process.